FH-Potsdam/IDL-Website/src/site/en/projects/ecoviz-challenge.md

 Developed by the Company ‘raureif’ the ‘EcoChallenge’ is one exemplary product, which has already been brought to market since EcoViz has started.
 ‘EcoChallenge’ is an app for the iPhone and it has the goal of long-term attitudinal and behavioral changes in the everyday consumers life, regarding their sustainability performance.

 ‘EcoViz’ is a research project of the design department of the University of Applied Sciences in Potsdam and is funded by the Ministry of Science, Research and Culture of Brandenburg.

-For more information on the project ‘EcoViz’ and related projects, see <a href="http://www.consuming-energy.org">www.consuming-energy.org</a>.

-The official website of ‘EcoChallenge’ with more information on this project example is <a href="http://www.eco-challenge.eu">www.eco-challenge.eu</a>.